WieMon/ice-cream-shop/README.md

 # ice-cream-shop

 ## Description:
-I created this web application to practice Vue.js.
+The ice cream parlor web application built with Vue.js.
 It has been integrated with the Firebase authentication and database.

 [DEMO]()